borealbirds/WildTrax-dataHarmonization/README.md

 | location     | Text | The physical place on the landscape where the data was collected.
 Created using the concatenation of  [datasetCode]:[site]:[station], unless otherwise specified | YES |

 Common **location** field errors:
+* The location does not match any previously loaded locations.
+In this case, check that the location file was loaded first.
+If it was, check that the spelling of the location is correct in the visit table.